AlonzoLeeeooo/ControlNeXt-svd-shape/README.md

 pip install -r requirements.txt
 ```
 2. Download YouTube-VOS from [this link](https://codalab.lisn.upsaclay.fr/competitions/7685#participate-get_data) to prepare the training data.
-3. To prepare the pre-trained model weights of Stable Video Diffusion, you can download the model weights from our [Hugging Face repo](https://huggingface.co/AlonzoLeeeooo/ControlNeXt-svd-shape/tree/main).
+3. To prepare the pre-trained model weights of Stable Video Diffusion from [this link](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1/tree/main).
+For our pre-trained ControlNeXt and U-net weights, you can refer to our [HuggingFace repo](https://huggingface.co/AlonzoLeeeooo/ControlNeXt-svd-shape/tree/main).

 [<u><small><🎯Back to Table of Contents></small></u>](#table-of-contents)